 Baptism is the beginning of our faith and our gateway into the Church.
 It is the first of three Sacraments of Initiation (Confirmation and Eucharist being the other two).
 Through Baptism we are freed from sin and reborn as sons of God; we become members of Christ, are incorporated into the Church and made sharers in her mission: "Baptism is the sacrament of regeneration through water in the word".
 (CCC 1213)

-Parents looking to have their child baptized will need to attend the Baptism class held on the Second Tuesday of the month.
+1st-time Parents looking to have their child baptized will need to attend the Baptism class held on the Second Tuesday of the month.
 Please call the office to sign up for the class.
 332-6391

 The Eucharist is one of the Sacraments of Initiation (Baptism and Confirmation being the other two).
 The Eucharist is the Body, Blood, Soul and Divinity of Jesus Christ.
 As Catholics, we truly believe the Eucharist is the source of the Christian life.

 "This is my body which is given for you: do this in remembrance of me."

 "Can you spend one hour in prayer with me?"

 All parishioners are welcomed and encouraged to spend time in Jesus'presence whenever possible.
 Hundreds of parishioners and members of the surrounding community have made a commitment to pray in the chapel for a specific time each week.
 Adorers use this time to pray, to say the Rosary, to read, or simply reflect.